wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

 .. glossary::

+   bang-bang control
+      A very simple, no-tuning-required closed-loop control technique.
+It simply "turns on" the :term:`control effort` when the :term:`process variable` is too small, and "turns off" the control effort when the process variable is too big.
+It works well in some cases, but not all.
+See `"Bang-bang" control <https://en.wikipedia.org/wiki/Bang%E2%80%93bang_control>`__ on wikipedia for more info.

    Cartesian coordinate system
       A set of points in space where each point is described by a set of numbers, indicating its *coordinates* within that space.
+These coordinates are an expression of the :term:`orthogonal` distance of each point from a set of fixed, orthogonal axes (IE, a "rectangular" system).
 2-dimension and 3-dimension spaces are most common in FRC, but any number of dimensions is theoretically possible.
 See `Cartesian coordinate system <https://en.wikipedia.org/wiki/Cartesian_coordinate_system>`__ on wikipedia for more info.

    churning losses
       Complex friction-like forces arising from the fact that when gears and bearings rotate, they must displace liquid lubricant.
 This reduces the efficiency of rotating mechanisms.